-You can use the HTTP API to display the current settings of the camera in your browser or in the Command Prompt application.
-You need the {'GetEnv'} codes from the HTTP API code list to do this.
-If correct you see the following in your webbrowser, or in Command Prompt:
+You can also use the HTTP API to display the current settings of the camera in your browser or in the Command Prompt application.
+To do this, you need the {'GetEnv'} codes from the HTTP API code list.
+If correct you will see the following result: